John Leach (studio potter)

 John Leach was a studio potter, the eldest son of David Leach and the eldest grandson of Bernard Leach.
 Born in St Ives in 1939, he studied under his grandfather and father at St Ives and under Ray Finch at Winchcombe.

 Leach left school in 1957 and worked with his father at Lowerdown Pottery Bovey Tracey, Devon and from 1961 to 1962 he was an apprentice at the Leach Pottery St Ives.

-He founded Mulcheney Pottery on the Somerset Levels in 1964, and developed a range of pottery using local clay and wood to fuel the kiln.
+He founded Muchelney Pottery on the Somerset Levels in 1964, and developed a range of pottery using local clay and wood to fuel the kiln.